 Hall A

-• What role should international collaboration, public-private partnerships, and philanthropy play in advancing AMR solutions?
+• What roles can international collaboration, public-private partnerships, and regional health institutions play in advancing scalable, sustainable solutions?

-• How can regulatory, financing, and health systems frameworks ensure equitable access to new antimicrobial technologies?
+• How can financing, regulatory, and health system reforms ensure equitable access to prevention, diagnostics, and treatments in vulnerable and high-risk regions?

 H.E.
 Dr. Jean Kaseya